 Just down the street, an established truck camper brand was abandoned by a succession of new owners who were disinterested in the truck camper market.
 Jesse, a passionate truck camper himself, couldn’t help his boundless business spirit and decided to take action.

 We are very excited to be announcing the beginning of a brand new truck camper manufacturer, Rugged Mountain RV.
-With two slide-out models already in production and a highly experienced manufacturing team on staff, Rugged Mountain truck campers has hit the ground running.
+With two slide-out models already in production and a highly experienced manufacturing team on staff, Rugged Mountain campers have hit the ground running.

 To learn more of the incredible story behind this new start-up, and details about how Rugged Mountain truck campers are manufactured, we talked to Jesse Collinsworth, President of Rugged Mountain RV.